Painted Wall Paneling: The 7 Best Styles For Modern Interiors

 This design has vertical grooves which add depth and texture without overwhelming the space.
 If you typically opt for lighter furniture, adding a black accent wall can really help to create some contrast.

-This look was created with Ribbed Paintable Wall Panels from Andor Willow, which come primed and ready to paint and are typically installed with finishing nails or adhesive.
+This look was created with our Ribbed Paintable Wall Panels, which come primed and ready to paint and are typically installed with finishing nails or adhesive.

 Fluted panels are ideal for accent walls in bedrooms and living rooms because of their simple design and installation - they provide a simple backdrop for the rest of your furniture and decor.